woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

       CREATE TABLE myRaster(rid serial primary key, rast raster);

 #.
 Populate the table with some raster data by either creating empty rasters or creating rasters from other geometries.
-To create an empty raster, use ``ST_MakeEmptyRaster()``.
+To create an empty raster, use :command:`ST_MakeEmptyRaster()`.

    .. code-block:: sql